|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed November 10, 1943

-Built by Douglas.
+Built by Douglas at El Segundo, CA. Constructors Number 4570.
+Delivered to the U. S. Navy (USN) as SBD-5 Dauntless bureau number 35931.
 Assigned to US Navy Composite Squadron VC-24 intended for USS Belleau Wood (CVL-24).
 Instead, this aircraft became land based, stationed with the squadron at Munda Airfield.
 No known nickname or nose art.

-Took off from Munda Airfield on a bombing mission against Buka and Bonis.
-Arrived over the target at roughly 8:10am, as part of a formation of fifty-five SBD Dautless, plus thirty-four TBF Avengers and fifty-four escorting fighters.
-Armed with a single 1000 lbs. instantaneous fused bomb.
-This SBD failed to return from the mission, and in fact had crashed near Buka Airfield, with both crew aboard.
+On November 10, 1943 took off from Munda Airfield piloted by Lt.
+Francis B. McIntyre with gunner ARM2 William L. Russell on a dive bombing mission against Buka and Bonis.
+Arrived over the target at roughly 8:10am, as part of a formation of fifty-five SBD Dauntless dive bombers plus thirty-four TBF Avengers escorted by fifty-four escorting fighters.
+Armed with a single 1,000 pound bomb with an instantaneous fuse.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).
+In fact, after releasing their bomb over Buka Airfield, the concision from the explosion caused their aircraft to go out of control and crash near the target, killing both crew on impact.

 Recovery of Remains